pixelpicosean/lesser-panda/README.md

 - Create utils module with useful functions and constants
 - Better pre-defined sub-system updating order, now collision works pretty well with Timelined bodies
 - New component system.
 The "Object", "Physics", "Timeline" and "Renderer" are just predefined sub-systems.
+- Timer is also updated at fixed steps now, but act as a *engine-level* system instead of *Scene*
 - Fix camera update error when it's not added to any containers

 ### 0.3.0-rc1